A Bit-O History for Parents: Useful background on how we wound up where we are.

 So, don’t skip the next few chapters.
 They are not a philosophical exercise nor just for parents with older kids.

-CHAPTER 18: FEAR BASED CHILDHOOD EDUCATION AND PARENTING: HOW WE GOT HERE
+FEAR BASED CHILDHOOD EDUCATION AND PARENTING: HOW WE GOT HERE

 If we look at the few hunter-gatherer societies that remain in this world, we can get a glimpse into how childhood has been experienced for most of our human time-line.
 It’s important to understand that hunter-gatherer societies are much more egalitarian than ours is today.
-Everyone is considered valuable whether male or female, young or old.
+Everyone is considered equally valuable whether male or female, young or old.
 Children are also considered fully formed individuals whose wants and needs have legitimate worth.

 They are not forced to “learn” nor “educated” by the adults.
 It is expected that the children will learn what they need to learn on their own, and that as they mature, they will contribute to the wellbeing and activities of the group.
-The children learn almost everything thru their own self-initiated play.
+They learn almost everything thru their own self-initiated play.

 Now, let’s jump forward in time to farming societies.
 This transformation got underway about 12,000 years ago, but it took a while before most humans lived in permanent settlements.
-With the growth and proliferation of settled villages, we begin to see the slow development of land “owners” with landless “laborers.”
+With the growth and proliferation of settled villages, we begin to see the slow development of land “owners” and landless “laborers.”

 Society became hierarchical and the few “haves” began to rule the many “have nots.”
-For a looong time the vast, vast majority of the world population were basically landless peasants.
+For a looong time, the vast majority of the world population were basically landless peasants.
 Only a very, very few lived in a wealthy house or the castle on the hill.
 This means we now had social “classes” rather than the egalitarian society of the hunter-gatherers.

 Most peasant children grew and learned along-side siblings and parents and neighbors.
 They still learned by doing but likely with less play.
 Because now their parents needed the labor of the children in the fields and animal pens.
 Their parents nurtured in them, taught them, the skills that went with the family work.
 Farming, animal care, blacksmithing, baking, weaving, knitting, food storage, and more farming.